gausby/emacs.d/README.md

 Some dependencies are installed using git submodules, these can be initialized by typing `git submodule init` followed by `git submodule update`.

 ### Fonts
+The font I use is [Source Code Pro](https://github.com/adobe-fonts/source-code-pro) from Adobe.
+Follow the install instructions for your operating system.

 unicode-fonts require the following fonts to be installed on the system:

   * [DejaVu Sans and DejaVu Sans Mono][dejavu]